OpenPodcar/OpenPodcar/README.md

 ### Joystick control

-If you have a USB joystick connected,

-Open a new terminal and run,
+If you have a USB joystick connected, open a new terminal and run,

 ```bash
 source <install location>/catkin_ws/devel/setup.bash